LukasL97/openai-pinecone-search/article.md

 enough for all documents in *data*.
 In this case, we simply skip the embedding and insertion of these document, so that not all our documents will end up as vectors in the index.
-If you have long documents with a lot of text, you may want to consider splitting them into smaller chunks and embed those individually.
+If you have large documents with a lot of text, you may want to consider splitting them into smaller chunks and embed those individually.

 ### Answer questions about the documents